Privacy

 • Healthcare professionals (and the practices that employ them) who use Doctena to manage their availability, patient communications and billing.

-• Visitors to doctena.com, trustcenter.doctena.com, and the country product domains.
+• Visitors to doctena.com, trust.doctena.com, and the country product domains.

 • Customers' employees who interact with us through commercial, legal or support channels.

-The policy is written to comply with the EU General Data Protection Regulation (Regulation (EU) 2016/679, "GDPR"), the Swiss Federal Act on Data Protection ("FADP"), and the national implementing laws of every country in which a Doctena entity is established.
+The policy is written to comply with the EU General Data Protection Regulation (Regulation (EU) 2016/679, "GDPR"), the revised Swiss Federal Act on Data Protection ("FADP", in force since 1 September 2023), and the national implementing laws of every country in which a Doctena entity is established.

 Who is responsible